 The UTC in Advanced EMD undertakes research programmes under the direction of Rolls-Royce, with a view to facilitating advancements in technology aimed at future Rolls-Royce market requirements.

-The pioneering Sheffield-Siemens Wind Power Research Centre (S²WP) brings together researchers from both partners to develop reliable, innovative and efficient wind turbine generators for cutting-edge onshore and offshore wind power systems.
+The pioneering Sheffield Siemens Gamesa Renewable Energy Research Centre (S²GRE) brings together researchers from both partners to develop reliable, innovative and efficient wind turbine generators for cutting-edge onshore and offshore wind power systems.

 CREESA is one of the UK’s leading research centres on all aspects of electrical energy storage.
 Their research includes the Willenhall Project, a unique £4.8m Battery Energy Storage Demonstrator – a 2MW grid connected research facility utilising a lithium titanate battery.